Accessories and Tools

 Disposable Cone Filters

 When reusing resin and switching between resins you will want to pour out what’s in your vat.
 Filtering is key to extending resin life and the life of your FEP / membrane.
-These disposable cone filters sit perfectly in a solo cup, wide mouth bottle, small funnel.
+These disposable cone filters sit perfectly in a red solo cup, wide mouth bottle, small funnel.

 Amber HDPE Bottles